neowutran/CasualMeter/README.md

 # CasualMeter
-[CasualMeter] is a free open-source damage meter based off [TeraDamageMeter].
+[CasualMeter] is a free open-source DPS meter for TERA based off [TeraDamageMeter].
 The majority of the new stuff is UI and UX improvements, but there are some bug fixes as well.
 This [fork] is also worth mentioning since I borrowed the dps paste and settings storage from there.

 ### Features